Engine Cleaning: Everything You Need to Know

 1. It will keep your car running at its best condition

 When you remove dirt and grease build up, you unclog delicate parts and prevent these contaminants from damaging the parts and interfering with their usual function.
-Labels and measurement gauges are more easily seen when they are not covered in grime and you will be able to check and refill car fluids as needed.
+You can see the labels and measurement gauges more easily, when they are not covered in grime.
+Moreover, you will be able to check and refill car fluids as needed.

 2. It saves you money